eProsima/xtypes/README.md

 # xtypes
 Fast and lightweight C++17 header-only implementation of [OMG DDS-XTYPES](https://www.omg.org/spec/DDS-XTypes) standard.

-To properly download this library, please consider cloning it using the `--recursive` options, as it includes the [cpp-peglib](https://github.com/yhirose/cpp-peglib) library as a submodule:

 ```bash
 git clone https://github.com/eProsima/xtypes.git --recursive
 ```

 ## Getting Started
 Given the following IDL,